Jordan Lawrence-Gabriel: Port Vale

 On 31 May 2025, Gabriel was announced to be joining newly-promoted League One club Port Vale on a two-year deal upon the expiry of his Blackpool contract.
 Manager Darren Moore confirmed that Gabriel would be out for "some substantial time" after he sustained an injury in a match against AFC Wimbledon in October.
+He returned to fitness in January for new manager Jon Brady's second game in charge.
+He showed his best form for the club in March.
+He was one of the club's strongest performers in the second half of the 2025–26 season, which culminated in relegation.
+He said the players knew that they had not been good enough and that he was looking to play as a high a level as possible.

+He started the 2026–27 campaign in good form, being voted as August Player of the Month by readers of The Valiant substack.

 Style of play

 Gabriel plays primarily at right-back, though he can also play at left-back if needed.
 He can also fill in at centre-back on the right side of a back three.
 An attacking full-back, he likes to take on opponents with his pace, get forward and provide crosses.